alapo/thesisUC/README.md

    - For simplicity we will call it `stats.RData`
 - 1 RMarkdown document (.Rmd)
    - This is what you write your document in.
+      - The alternative is to have 1 `master.Rmd` file which compiles all your chapters.
+      - Every chapter would be its own markdown document (e.g. `Chapter1.Rmd`).
    - It will load the `stats.Rdata` file that you created in `stats.R`
    - There will be other files it will need to reference to run smoothly but we can break that down later
       - `.cls` file which is required to "style" the document when you export to pdf.
 This is stored in the `\styles` folder (see above)